FuzzyKala/NaviTrade/README.md

 ## demonstration:
 ### Server.js
 - I used a local Javascript file as a server-side script to fetch the data from twelvedata.com.
-- Once the "Server.js" is running, it fetches the data and saves it on my http://localhost:8000.
+- Once the "Server.js" is running, it fetches the data and saves it on my local host site.
 - This script is running on the backend side, which means the user can't see my API key.
 <img width="1280" alt="API" src="https://github.com/FuzzyKala/Product_1_Stock_monitoring/assets/40585857/6501ca75-c1f6-45ed-9f70-b3f8c75e5765">